lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the sender resends the missing SCHC Fragments again.
 When Attempts reaches MAX_ACK_REQUESTS, the sender sends a Sender-Abort message and releases all resources for the on-going fragmented SCHC Packet transmission.
 When the retransmission of the missing SCHC Fragments is finished, the sender starts listening for a SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.

 After sending an All-1 fragment, the sender listens for a SCHC ACK, initializes Attempts, and starts the Retransmission Timer.
 If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the SCHC ACK for the last window.
 If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented SCHC Packet transmission by transmitting the Sender-Abort fragment.

-If the sender receives a SCK ACK with a Bitmap containing a bit set for a SCHC Fragment that it has not sent during the transmission phase of this window, it MUST abort the whole fragmentation and transmission of this SCHC Packet.
+At the end of any window, if the sender receives a SCK ACK with a Bitmap containing a bit set for a SCHC Fragment that it has not sent during the transmission phase of that window, it MUST abort the whole fragmentation and transmission of this SCHC Packet.

 Unlike the sender, the receiver for ACK-on-Error has a larger amount of differences compared with ACK-Always.
 First, a SCHC ACK is not sent unless there is a lost SCHC Fragment or an unexpected behavior.
 With the exception of the last window, where